chaunguyen3rd/monitoring-tools/README.md

 # CW Server Cluster Monitoring Stack

-A complete monitoring solution for monitoring multiple hosts and Docker containers across your server infrastructure.
+A complete monitoring solution for multiple hosts and Docker containers across your server infrastructure.
 This stack is configured specifically for the CW server cluster that includes:

 - `monitor01.cw.internal` - Main monitoring server
 - `dev01.cw.internal` - Development server with Docker containers